Lt. Colonel John Boeman was a pilot, author & philosopher

 “The war made me a lot more serious for the rest of my life.
 I guess you’d call it loss of innocence.”
-“The idea of playing football in college after what I’d gone through seemed plain silly, childish."
-He attended the University of Illinois graduating with a major in psychology and philosophy and hoped to find a way to solve world problems without war.
+The idea of playing football in college after what I’d gone through seemed plain silly, childish.”

-The Boemans met Mayor William Klein at a party at Gwinn.
+The Bowmans met Mayor William Klein at a party at Gwinn.
 When Klein heard that they were house-hunting, he wasted no time introducing them to a real estate agent in the community.
 They looked at five homes before choosing to purchase 10608 Lake Shoe Boulevard on November 27, 1971.

-Upon retiring from the U.S. Air Force as a lieutenant colonel in 1972, Mr. Boeman stayed in Bratenahl and began writing his first book about his experiences and views on war, peace, and life.
+He began writing his first book about his experiences and views on war, peace, and life.
 "I started reading about Socrates and Marxism and communism and all that," he said.
 "I wanted to study how to solve world problems without war."

-He was the author of “Morotai, A Memoir of War” and “Peace from War to War.”
+He next wrote Peace from War to War, printed by Sunflower University Press in 1991.
 He also wrote articles for the Cleveland Plain Dealer.
 “So far, what I’ve figured out is we learned a lot from the war, but we came up short on learning all we need to learn.”